petitparser/dart-petitparser/README.md

 prim.set(parens | number);
 ```

-To make sure our parser consumes all input we wrap it with the `end()` parser into the start production:
+To make sure our parser consumes all input we wrap it with the `end()` parser in the start production:

 ```dart
 final parser = term.end();